-Throughout the splendid hilltops of České středohoří, the Labe river flows through a number of tough industrial areas (like Ústí nad Labem) prior to passing down the picturesque, sandstone forest area of Hřensko—ideal for hikes.
+Throughout the splendid hilltops of České středohoří, the Labe river flows through several tough industrial areas (like Ústí nad Labem) before passing down the picturesque, sandstone forest area of Hřensko—ideal for hikes.

 Eastern Bohemia’s shape alters from completely flat in eastern Prague, to quite hilly in Český ráj, to extremely mountainous in the countryside of Krkonoše.
 Kutná Hora is a quaint medieval mining town in this area, with a wonderful cathedral and a morbid ossuary—a church adorned with thousands of human skeletons—in the close-by Sedlec.
 Hradec Králové is a town with a pleasant square and a great museum of modern art.
-Litomyšl is also a town with a beautiful square (that is arcaded) and a chateau that is very extensive.
+Litomyšl is also a town with a beautiful square (that is arcaded) and a very extensive chateau.

-Based around the second city of the country, Brno, this area includes a variety of features, from the nice rolling western Czech-Moravian High-lands (Českomoravská vrchovina) to the southern large vineyards and chateaux to the eastern religious sites of importance.
+Based around the second city of the country, Brno, this area includes various features, from the nice rolling western Czech-Moravian Highlands (Českomoravská vrchovina) to the southern large vineyards and chateaux to the eastern religious sites of importance.

 Telč has a lovely square and a cavalcade of Baroque and Renaissance buildings.
-It is situated in the hig-lands area loosely making up a border with Bohemia.
+It is situated in the high-lands area, loosely making up a border with Bohemia.
 In the south is the Czech Rep’s wine-making centre, located by the border with Austria, with autumn and summer festivals appearing in distinctive towns, such as Mikulov and Znojmo, and lovely chateaux, such as Valtice and Lednice.
-Towards the east, the culture and landscape moves through to Slovakia.
+Towards the east, the culture and landscape move through to Slovakia.
 Noteworthy ecclesiastical areas, like Velehrad, play host to significant pilgrimages, whereas Kroměříž is the hometown of a respected archbishop’s gardens and palace.